thoughtspot/thoughtspot.github.io/_admin/setup/work-with-ts-support.md

 Granting remote support access can streamline troubleshooting activities, since it enables your support agent to work directly in a secure setting.
-The remote tunnel enables SSH and HTTP access to your by ThoughtSpot Support.
+The remote tunnel enables SSH and HTTP access to your ThoughtSpot instance by ThoughtSpot Support.
 This access can be granted and revoked easily, so you can enable it for a troubleshooting session, and then disable it again.
 Before doing this procedure, make sure your company's security policies allow reverse tunneling.